-4.26 Looked after children and previously looked after children
+4.29 Looked after children and previously looked after children

+The most common reason for children becoming looked after is as a result of abuse and/or neglect.
 The School recognises that both looked after and previously looked after children remain vulnerable.
 The DSL ensures that the School works with all relevant agencies and ensures that it has the details of any Personal Advisors for those pupils who have left care.
 In addition, relevant staff have the necessary information regarding the pupil's looked after legal status and all relevant contact details to safeguard the pupil.